To life’s thread: Embodiment, infrastructure, and remembrance

 Dyeing wool with henna and achiote.
 Slow hand-work, preparing wool for spinning into yarn.

-Untangling knots
+Untangling

 Knowing Water, Liquid Ecologies: In Dialogue with Taddle Creek